mhweiner/hoare/README.md

 [![Release Status](https://github.com/mhweiner/hoare/workflows/release/badge.svg)](https://github.com/mhweiner/hoare/actions)
 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

-A simple and opinionated Javascript/Typescript testing framework designed to help you to write (and execute) simple, readable, and maintainable GUTS (Good Unit Tests).
-It is inspired by and named after Sir Tony Hoare (aka C. A. R. Hoare), and the [Hoare Triple](), the cornerstone of Hoare's axiomatic method of testing computer programs (what we largely consider unit testing today).
+A simple and opinionated Javascript/Typescript testing framework designed to help you to write and execute simple, readable, and maintainable tests.

+`hoare` is inspired by and named after Sir Tony Hoare (aka C. A. R. Hoare), and the [Hoare Triple](), the cornerstone of Hoare's axiomatic method of testing computer programs (what we largely consider unit testing today).

 - **Out-of-the-box Typescript support**
   - Written in and designed around Typescript.
 No special configuration needed, and no plugins to install.
 Works great with [c8]() for code coverage.